Send money to Greece

-As they are the specialists in the field, foreign exchange providers usually offer a much more attractive exchange rate. |
+| Exchange rate || Bank exchange rates are typically more expensive than an independent broker.
+The bank usually chooses the exchange rate. || As they are the specialists in the field, foreign exchange providers usually offer a much more attractive exchange rate. |

-| Transfer options || Most banks allow you to transfer money in a branch, online, by an app or over the phone. || You can transfer your money online or over the phone, and some providers have an app you can use. |
+| Transfer options || Most banks allow you to transfer money in a branch, online, via an app or over the phone. || You can transfer your money online or over the phone, and some providers have an app you can use. |

 To save yourself time, here’s a list of the information you’ll need to send money to Greece.

 PayPal is a safe, trusted and affordable method for sending small one off transfers.
-The transfer is can be done electronically, only takes a couple of minutes but both you and the recipient will need a PayPal account.
+The transfer is can be done electronically and should only takes a couple of minutes but both you and the recipient will need a PayPal account.
 For convenience, you can also use your local bank but the exchange rate will be pretty poor and as we mentioned above their fees and charges are pretty hefty.

-To save yourself time and more importantly money, a foreign exchange specialist such as OFX, World First and CurrencyFair is definitely your best option.
-Your recipient will receive thousands more in Euros over the years with a foreign exchange provider than if you make the regular transfers with a bank.
+To save yourself time and more importantly money, a foreign exchange specialist such as OFX, WorldFirst and TorFX could be your best option.
+Thanks to better exchange rates and lower transfer fees, you'll likely save thousands of dollars over the years with a foreign exchange provider than if you make those regular transfers with a bank.